-HARRP and its subsidiaries report their financial activities as an enterprise fund, utilizing full accrual practices, meaning revenues are booked as earned and expenses are recognized as they are incurred.
-HARRP and subsidiaries establish a budget annually to monitor many aspects of the financial condition of the pool.
+HARRP and its blended component units report their financial activities as an enterprise fund, utilizing full accrual practices, meaning revenues are booked as earned and expenses are recognized as they are incurred.
+HARRP and blended component units establish a budget annually to monitor many aspects of the financial condition of the pool.